Issah45/MicroSys/README.md

 # MicroSys
-an operating system im trying to make
+an operating system im trying to make (first commit)